Who is responsible for the sewer network?

 • If the problem is in your drain or private sewer - you will need to pay for an independent drain clearing company to do the work for you.

-Wastewater pipes that are situated within your property boundary (such as beneath your house, garden and driveway), and which take away the flows from only your property to the point where they connect to pipework serving another property.
+Pipes that are situated within your property boundary (such as beneath your house, garden and driveway), and which take away the flows from only your property to the point where they connect to pipework serving another property.
 These diagrams help explain.

 What’s the Council’s

 If blocked highway drains and road gullies are causing surface water flooding they will need to be checked out by the Highways Authority.
 You can find a contact number for your County Council highways department in the phone book or online.

 For simple advice on what to do before, during and after flooding in bad weather, call the Environment Agency’s 'Floodline' on 0345 988 1188 (please refer to EA's website for call charge details).